firhoe/lowmob/README.md

 - **localStorage** : A JavaScript API used to store and retrieve data in the user's browser.
 - **Spotify Authentication API** : Used to authenticate and authorize users through their Spotify account and obtain an access token for making requests to the Spotify API.

-## Authentication

-The application uses the Spotify authentication flow to obtain an access token.
-To log in, a "Link up ✹ Spotify" button will be displayed on the home page.
-Upon clicking the button, you will be redirected to the Spotify website to log in and authorize the application.
-Once authorized, you will be redirected back to the application with a valid access token.

 ## Functionalities

 `User Profile` - Displays user information such as their name, followers, and profile picture.